 - The first appearances of a series tend to stick closer to canon.
 Later ones get more wiggling room.
 Compare SEED's appearance in Super Robot Wars W: Mu lives.
 And so do a lot of other SEED characters.

 - The plot of Sonic Generations involves time being rewritten and past and present to be in the same place resulting in two Sonic's, one modern, one classic.
 Problem is Sonic has gained a few powers and skills since the old days, resulting in modern Sonic easily outperforming his classic counterpart.
 The plot gets around this by having both Sonic's have their own stages and bosses.
-Still it can feel a little patronizing when classic has bosses and stages that Modern could easily defeat, and classic could not do anything against modern's bosses.
+Still it can feel a little patronizing when Classic Sonic has bosses and stages that Modern Sonic could easily defeat, and Classic Sonic could not do anything if he went up against Modern Sonic's bosses.

 - The animations The Dark Knight Meets Superman and The Dark Knight Meets Superman Part 2 do this intentionally for parody.
 First Superman visits Gotham City during the events of The Dark Knight.
 "Hey, bat-bro, I hope it's not a big deal, but while you were talking there, I went ahead and stopped crime.
 Like, all of it."
 Then this version of Batman stands in for Superman in Metropolis alongside the Justice League.
 It doesn't go that well.